-Types of Remote Working Arrangements
+Types of Remote Work

 Here’s a breakdown that may be helpful:

-The type of remote work arrangement may determine other aspects of a job (dedicated vs. shared office/workspace, provided equipment, parking permit needs, etc.).
+The type of remote work may determine other aspects of a job (dedicated vs. shared office/workspace, provided equipment, parking permit needs, etc.).

 Staff Member's Role